wunanpty/Reactivities/README.md

 - Deployed to [Azure](https://reactivitiesplus.azurewebsites.net/)
 - Deployed to [Linux](http://167.71.116.142/)

-## The C#/.NET/React technologies use in this project includs:
+## The C#/.NET/React technologies used in this project include:
 - Multi-project solution
 - Back End: .Net Core
 - Front End: React